Finding Heart Rate Peaks#

 peaksat0 = [2, 8]

-Here, we are writing down the small example from one of the videos, and the answer to it (for w=2): it has peaks at indicies 2 and 8 (also note that this answer is sufficient to give us the answer for count_laps—which would be the length of this list).
+Here, we are writing down the small example from one of the videos, and the answer to it (for w=2): it has peaks at indices 2 and 8 (also note that this answer is sufficient to give us the answer for count_laps—which would be the length of this list).

 Now that we have shown you the test setup we have provided, go ahead and write the is_peak_at function.